UrbanskiDawid/pyJsonEditor/README.md

 Edit parts of inconsistently formatted json.

-It's just a bit slower that doint this by hand!
+It's just a bit slower that doing this by hand!

 # matcher